magento/architecture/design-documents/graph-ql/storefront-api.md

 #### Aggregation

 We agreed with the following:
-1. Aggregations must be passed from outside in order to be retrieved
+1. Aggregations should be passed from outside in order to be retrieved
 1. In case of empty list is provided no aggregations is returned
 1. To simplify interface we are going to return all possible aggragation if **null** is provided